Ronaldo could take Madrid to brink of title in Celta Vigo

 Thanks to Zidane's constant rotation and a new role as a centre-forward, Ronaldo seems fully fit as the season reaches its decisive stages.

-"We're in good physical shape and are focussed," added Zidane.
+"We're in good physical shape and are focused," added Zidane.
 "We are giving our absolute all in every game, every move, giving everything."

 Gareth Bale is still out injured, however, along with Pepe and Dani Carvajal.
 But Madrid will be confident of beating a Celta Vigo side in 13th with nothing to play for this season after being eliminated from the Europa League by Manchester United in last Thursday's semi-final second leg.